©2020 340B Health. Unauthorized copying is expressly prohibited.

 Group Purchasing Organization (GPO): An organization through which multiple hospitals, clinics, and other institutions purchase drugs at discounted prices.
 Outside the 340B program, nonprofit institutions have access to discounted drugs under the Nonprofit Institutions Act, which allows certain nonprofit institutions, including hospitals, to purchase supplies for their “own use” at prices lower than those charged to for-profit and retail purchasers (without running afoul of the Robinson-Patman Act’s anti-discrimination standards).
 This law creates an opportunity for nonprofit hospitals to negotiate significant drug discounts.
 To maximize these savings, most nonprofit hospitals pool their purchasing power by joining GPOs.
 Under the 340B law, however, DSHs, free-standing children’s hospitals, and free-standing cancer hospitals are required to limit their use of GPOs as a condition of participation.
 In particular, they are prohibited from purchasing CODs from a GPO or any other group purchasing arrangement.
 This requirement is often referred to as the GPO prohibition.
 SCHs, RRCs, and CAHs are not subject to the GPO prohibition.

-GPO Prohibition: An eligibility requirement that DSHs, free-standing children’s hospitals, and free-standing cancer hospitals must meet to participate in the 340B program.
+GPO Prohibition: A commonly used phrase to describe an eligibility requirement that DSHs, free-standing children’s hospitals, and free-standing cancer hospitals must meet to participate in the 340B program.
 To qualify for 340B, these hospitals may not “obtain covered outpatient drugs through a group purchasing organization or other group purchasing arrangement.”
 They may use GPOs for purchasing inpatient drugs, outpatient drugs that fall outside the definition of a “covered outpatient drug,” and non-drug items like medical and surgical supplies.
 The GPO prohibition does not apply to RRCs, SCHs, or CAHs.
 HRSA most recently published guidance on the GPO prohibition in February 2013, available at: http://www.hrsa.gov/opa/programrequirements/policyreleases/prohibitionongpoparticipation020713.pdf.

 Health Resources and Services Administration (HRSA): The agency within HHS that is charged with improving access to health services for people who are poor and uninsured or live in areas where health care resources are scarce.
 Working in partnership with many state and community organizations, HRSA also supports programs that help to ensure the health of mothers and children, increase the number and diversity of healthcare professionals in underserved communities, and provide supportive services for people fighting HIV/AIDS through the Ryan White Care Act.
 The 340B program is administered by HRSA through OPA.